-The mouse, while positioned within the graphics display window, is used to perform a variety of functions.
-There are several different modes which the mouse may be in at any time; the current mouse mode determines what the effect is when the user presses the left or middle button.
-Each mouse mode, except the lights mode (see below), causes the cursor to acquire a characteristic shape.
-The mouse mode is changed via the Mouse Form.
+The mouse is in one of several modes at any time; the current mouse mode determines the effect of pressing and releasing mouse buttons or the mouse wheel while the mouse is in the graphics window.

+Each mouse mode, except the lights mode (see below), sets the mouse cursor to a characteristic shape.
+The mouse mode is selected via the Mouse menu.

-The available modes are as follows:
+The available mouse modes are as follows: